 Between weeks 28-33:

-Your doctor must complete an Expectant Mother Travel Advice Form and send it by email to firstname.lastname@example.org or by fax to 00 353 1 886 6868.
+Your doctor must complete an Expectant Mother Travel Advice Form and submit it via the special assistance request form or by fax to 00 353 1 886 6868.

 North American originating passengers should contact North American special assistance for clearance to travel.